bcoles/kasld/docs/reproducibility.md

 `tests/vm/run spec-table` renders a table of the cells where the likely window beats guaranteed, but by default lists only *reproducible* narrowings: deterministic `parsed` signals (a file, a leaked pointer, a config default) that beat the sound floor the same way on every run.
-On this run there are none, so it reports "no reproducible speculative narrowing" and emits no rows — at the reproducible level the likely window equals the guaranteed window on every cell.
+On this run there is exactly one: the `x86_64` Alpine cell under `bpf-open`, where the BPF verifier-log offset table (`bpf_verifier_ksym`) matches the running kernel and recovers the base past its 1-bit guaranteed window to `exact`.
+It is a deterministic table lookup, not a timing guess, so it survives the filter. (`prefetch` independently agrees on the same base, but the `via` column credits the parsed `bpf_verifier_ksym` match that makes the row reproducible, not the timing signal that merely concurs.)
+It appears only under `bpf-open`: under the realistic `default`, Alpine locks unprivileged `bpf()` at `2`, the leak is absent, and the reproducible likely window equals guaranteed on every cell.

 That is the expected outcome once the profiles and rules are correct.
 Where a perf or kallsyms signal exists it is a *sound* pin, so it resolves the